-When we use external or cloud based systems, we will ensure confidentiality of your information is maintained.
-This includes using cloud based accounting software and a cloud based server.
-These servers are located in the United States of America.
+If we use external or cloud based systems, we will ensure confidentiality of your information is maintained.

 We reserve the right, for the purpose of promotional activity, training or for other business purposes, to mention that you are a client.
 As stated above, we will not disclose any confidential information.